-- j) if the CEO is the Complaint Officer, the CEO needs only prepare an Investigative Outcome Notice for Council's records. - k) If the Mayor is the Complaint Officer, the Mayor needs only prepare an Investigative Outcome Notice for Council's records. - Upon receipt of the Investigative Outcome Notice by the Complaint Officer, the Complaint Officer shall follow instructions contained therein as early as reasonably practicable.
+- j) if the CEO or CEO's Delegate is the Complaint Officer, the CEO or CEO's Delegate needs only prepare an Investigative Outcome Notice for Council's records. - k) If the Mayor is the Complaint Officer, the Mayor needs only prepare an Investigative Outcome Notice for Council's records. - Upon receipt of the Investigative Outcome Notice by the Complaint Officer, the Complaint Officer shall follow instructions contained therein as early as reasonably practicable.

-8. PHASE 4 - OUTCOME
+10. Phase 4 - Outcome